sceckert/Data-and-Literary-Study-Spring2022/schedule.md

 #### Mon 2/14
 - Read: Wilkie Collins, “The Unknown Public” Household Words (1858) [Canvas PDF]
 - Read: Q.D.
 Leavis, Preface, Introduction, and Chapter 2 from *Fiction and the Reading Public* (1939) [Canvas PDF]
+- Optional reading:
-- Optional reading: Jonathan Rose, three short chapters: “A History of Audiences,” “Welsh Miner’s Libraries,” and “A Mongrel Library”*The Intellectual Life of the British Working Class* (2001)  [Canvas PDF]
+	- Jonathan Rose, three short chapters: “A History of Audiences,” “Welsh Miner’s Libraries,” and “A Mongrel Library”*The Intellectual Life of the British Working Class* (2001)  [Canvas PDF]

 #### Wed 2/16
 - Read: Caroline Bressey, “Black Victorians and Anti-Caste: Mapping the Geographies of ‘Missing’ Readers,” in *Media and Print Culture Consumption in Nineteenth-Century Britain: The Victorian Reading Experience*, ed.
 Paul Raphael Rooney and Anna Gasperini, (2016),pp 75–92.
 [Canvas PDF]
-- Research Exercise: HathiTrust, Dickens Journals Online (Browse full issue of Household words from 1858); Wellesley Index of Victorian Periodicals
+- Due: Research Exercise 4: HathiTrust, Dickens Journals Online (Browse full issue of Household words from 1858); Wellesley Index of Victorian Periodicals
 - Practicum: Working with bibliographic data